·

 The line at Tosokchon for samgyetang will be long in August © Jeon Han, Korea.net / Korean Culture and Information Service (CC BY-SA 2.0)

-The Seoul weather in August is technically one of Korea’s wet months, with precipitation expected on around half the days of the month.
-In my experience though, in Korea in August, rain falls off and on, unless there’s a typhoon.
+In my personal experience though, in Korea in August, rain falls off and on, unless there’s a typhoon.
 It’s usually not cause for concern (on most days), and really not enough to cool things down much (unfortunately).

 Starfield Library is a good place to spend an afternoon.

 It does start to cool down a bit in the evenings, so wandering around Seoul after the sun goes down can actually be quite pleasant.
-However, I do recommend planning some indoor activities for the peak afternoon hours to cope with the insane heat and potential rain.
+However, I do recommend planning some indoor activities in Seoul for the peak afternoon hours to cope with the insane heat and potential rain.

 Busan benefits from its location on the southeastern coast of Korea.
 It’s slightly cooler than Seoul in August, with average daily temperatures of 24°C | 76.5°F to 28°C | 82°F. The heat index is estimated at 32°C | 90°F, with an average humidity of 81%.